microsoft/vcpkg/docs/commands/export-port.md

 Forces vcpkg to export port files to a non-empty directory, any existing files will be deleted before exporting.

 ### `--no-registries`
-Disables looking up package names in registries.
+Disables name lookup in registries.
+All package names are resolved to the built-in registry instead.

+### `--subdir`
+Extract port files in a subdirectory in the destination.
+The subdirectory's name corresponds to the package's name.